nginrsw/vmk/README.md

 ## Transpiling Between Lua and VMK

-If you wish to transpile code from Lua to VMK or from VMK to Lua, I’ve prepared executable files located in the `transpiler` folder.
+If you wish to transpile code from Lua to VMK or from VMK to Lua, I’ve prepared executable files located in the `transpiler` directory.

 You can easily run these using the following commands: